rolandschulz/PTP/photran/org.eclipse.rephraserengine-support/README.txt

 JO 06/09/08:
   Classes in internal.core.pdom.db updated to CDT 4.0.3 (from cdt_4_0 branch).
 Changes to Database class (and file format?) in CDT 5.0 are causing problems.

+JO 0628/10:
+  Modified the Database class to fix Bug 318197.
+(The modified block is labeled JO.)